ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 | ubuntu2404-min | ubuntu 24.04 with standard system utilities                                    |
 | ubuntu2404-nfs | ubuntu2404-min with nfs configuration for user home mounting                   |

-The full list of environments can be found in [the following page](https://www.grid5000.fr/w/Advanced_Kadeploy#Search_an_environment).
+The full list of environments can be found on [the following page](https://www.grid5000.fr/w/Advanced_Kadeploy#Search_an_environment).

 On a site frontend, the command `kaenv3` can be used to print the list of available environments.